PxrthYT/website-chatgpt/README.md

-# ChatGPT Integration Web Application
+# ChatGPT Integration Voice Web Application

-A simple web application that integrates with OpenAI's GPT-3.5-turbo model to provide a chat interface where users can input prompts and receive AI-generated responses.
+A simple web application that integrates with OpenAI's GPT-3.5-turbo model to provide a chat interface where users can input using voice prompts and receive AI-generated responses.

 ## Table of Contents
 - [Introduction](#introduction)